-What are the characteristics of an NGO?
+What are the Characteristics of an NGO?

-An NGO is a private entity, which, as we have indicated, does not depend on the public administration, but rather of a group of people who act as volunteers and through their hands and their work or through donations they control the objective of their activity in a totally independent way.
-That is the main purpose of an NGO, but apart from it, NGOs have particular characteristics that should be known:
+An NGO is a private entity, which, as we have indicated, does not depend on the public administration, but rather a group of people who act as volunteers.
+It is through the hands-on work of these volunteers or through donations that allows them to control the objective of their activity independently.
+This is the main purpose of an NGO.
+NGOs have particular characteristics that should be known:

-What are the types of NGO?
+What are the Types of NGOs?

-And how is an NGO financed?
+How is an NGO Financed?

-An NGO is financed mainly through donations, but in particular, these donations can be classified according to the reason for which they were made.
-On the one hand, we can find private donations from citizens.
-On the other hand, we find donations that have been produced directly by those people who are part of an NGO, its partners or volunteers.
+An NGO is financed mainly through donations.
+These donations are classified according to whomever donated them.
+For example, private donations from citizens or donations that have been produced directly by the people of the NGO, such as its partners or volunteers.

 However, there are other ways of obtaining funding for an NGO, such as activities that are promoted by the NGOs themselves.
 Activities in this way can include things like a meal; whose benefits go directly to the maintenance of the NGO itself.